·

 • Primally pure charcoal deodorant (the only deodorant that works for my postpartum body odor when going out)

-• Wraps & carrier
+• Baby Wraps & carrier

-Postpartum for baby & infancy
+Postpartum for Baby & Infancy

 • Herbs: